PyO3/pyo3/guide/src/free-threading.md

 `GILProtected` is a PyO3 type that allows mutable access to static data by leveraging the GIL to lock concurrent access from other threads.
 In free-threaded Python there is no GIL, so you will need to replace this type with some other form of locking.
-In many cases, a type from `std::sync::Atomic` or a `std::sync::Mutex` will be sufficient.
+In many cases, a type from `std::sync::atomic` or a `std::sync::Mutex` will be sufficient.

 Before: